randomvlad/TicTacToe/README.md

 ## Features & Notes:
 * Play a game on a 3x3 board with an option to go first or after the computer opponent.
-* Computer opponent's AI is simple and chooses squares at random (except when going first, then center tile is always picked).
+* Computer opponent's AI chooses random squares, except when going first in which case the center tile is always picked.
 * User game data is persisted to an in-memory database.
+As long as the server is not restarted, a player can leave and return to finish an in-progress game.
 * App is secured with a username & password login.
-Database is seeded with two usernames: `rick` and `morty`.
+Database is seeded with two usernames `rick` and `morty`.
 Both have the same password `pickle`.
-* UI renders each time through a full page refresh (in the name of simplicity).
+* UI renders each time through a full page refresh in the name of simplicity.
-* Player can leave/logout and come back later to finish the game (as long as the server hasn't been restarted).
+* For more info about the project and lessons learned, see: [Little Code Gems](docs/code-gems.md).
 * Unit tests: [src/test/java/tictactoe/*](src/test/java/tictactoe)

-> ℹ️ Want to know more about the project and lessons learned along the way?
-See: [Little Code Gems](docs/code-gems.md).

 ## Tech Stack:
 | | Technology |